 Top 5 Best IPAs in Houston, Honorable Mentions

 Individually, every one of these it probably a 3 star beer or better, (and we’re working on reviewing each of them individually to confirm/deny it).
 Drinking them one after another – really evaluating each of them against one another – it helped a few climb to the top and it helped a few fall to the bottom despite the fact that they’re all good beers.
 SpindleTap Hop Gusher (In-depth review here) tied for 6th, and it was close, so we figured we’d give them a shout out too.
 Also, we wanted to build the suspense a little as you waited to get to #1!

-Dishonorable mention goes to Karbach Hopadillo.
+A mention has to go out to Karbach Hopadillo.
 Duh.
-No photo, either.
-Double-duh.
-I have to come clean, though.
-Tony received a Karbach variety 12 pack as a Christmas gift and only, ONLY, in the interest of the blog, he drank some of them.
-“Hopadillo’s still pretty good even though I won’t buy it,” he shared with the team.
+After the buyout, this is probably the highest selling Houston IPA in the US.
+Tony received a Karbach variety 12 pack as a Christmas gift, and according to him, “Hopadillo’s still pretty good,” he shared with the team.
 Head to head, it came in at 8th place beneath a three way tie for 7th – not bad.
-There are still 9 more beers waiting in the fridge to dole out to guests that wouldn’t care either way, but he drank those Hopadillos and guiltily enjoyed them.

 Top 5 Best IPAs in Houston, Biggest Surprise – Running Walker Texas Reserve IPA

 Running Walker Texas Reserve IPA was the other tie at 6th place, which came to all of us as sort of a surprise.
 Of all their offerings, we’ve only tried a few accumulatively, but none of them were top-five-worthy, so this IPA was a bit unexpected.
 We had to drink a few more after this, so we could review it officially.
 Read an in-depth review on Running Walker Texas Reserve IPA here.